-CESA has assembled an advisory committee to guide its Sustainable Solar Education Project.
-The project’s advisory committee is comprised of representatives from across the country who will help ensure that the project reflects the views and needs of its key stakeholders.
-The advisory committee will review the project work plan, provide input on the specific topics to address and project outputs, help keep us informed of relevant information related to solar consumer protection and equitability, and assist us in making sure our trainings and outputs reach our target audience.
-The members of our advisory committee are listed below.
+CESA assembled an advisory committee to guide its Sustainable Solar Education Project.
+The project’s advisory committee was comprised of representatives from across the country who helped ensure that the project reflected the views and needs of its key stakeholders.
+The advisory committee reviewed the project work plan, provided input on the specific topics to address and project outputs, helped keep us informed of relevant information related to solar consumer protection and equitability, and assisted us in making sure our trainings and outputs reach our target audience.
+The members who served on this advisory committee are listed below.

 Policy Counsel, Energy and Environment

 Shannon Baker-Branstetter has served as policy counsel for Consumers Union’s Washington, D.C.
 Office since 2009, where she handles clean energy and climate change policy, toxics regulatory reform, and safe drinking water issues.
 Ms. Baker-Branstetter earned a B.A. from Yale University and a Master’s in Public Policy from the University of California, Los Angeles.
 She served as the Esther Peterson Fellow at Consumers Union in 2007-2008, and her prior employers include the Government Accountability Office and the Department of Labor.
 Ms. Baker-Branstetter is an alumnus of Georgetown Law and is a member of the California and District of Columbia Bar Associations.

 Rhode Island Office of Energy Resources